 “Plants that are watered deeply and infrequently are better able to withstand the heat.”

 Shrubs should be watered to a depth of 2 feet and perennials and groundcovers to 18 inches.
 You can determine how deeply you are watering by inserting a piece of rebar down into the soil (right after you have finished watering) to see how long you need to irrigate.
 On average, 2 hours is the length of time to irrigate to the desired depth.

-Almost as important as watering deeply is the time of day that you water.
+In my online class, Desert Gardening 101, I teach my students that watering deeply is as important as the time of day that you water.
 The best time to water is early in the morning.
 Watering plants in the afternoon is not as useful since plants allocate their resources at that time toward surviving the stresses of the heat and so they do not take up water as efficiently.

 A bonus is that they also help to prevent weeds from taking root.